-[

-Editor’s Note: The following clause is derived from agreed document S4-250580.
-It amey be necessary to add the need for normative work to the clauses on recommendations.

 5.3.4 Injectable Codec Support in libwebrtc

 5.3.4.1 Introduction

 This clause provides an overview of the injectable codec mechanism in libwebrtc.
 The feature was introduced with Chromium M63 and enables integration of additional or custom audio codecs into the WebRTC media pipeline without modification of the core source code of libwebrtc.
 The mechanism is designed to address the need for flexibility in codec selection, supporting diverse communication scenarios and evolving service requirements.
 As such it is a suitable mechanism to extent libwebrtc with 3GPP codecs.